-- Conduct staff analysis and public outreach for potential density increases on land owned by public, non-profit housing, and faith-based entities for affordable housing; - Establish Comprehensive Plan policy direction as part of the 2020 annual amendment process; - Develop Land Use Code provisions consistent with policy and recent state legislation (SHB 1377); and - Avoid future parcel-by-parcel plan amendments and rezones as they are not an efficient or effective means to implement this action.
+- Conduct staff analysis and public outreach for potential density increases on land owned by public, non-profit housing, and faith-based entities for affordable housing; - Establish Comprehensive Plan policy direction as part of the 2020 annual amendment process; - Develop Land Use Code provisions consistent with policy and recent state legislation (SHB 1377); - Avoid future parcel-by-parcel plan amendments and rezones as they are not an efficient or effective means to implement this action.

-The City Council's June 5, 2017 approval of Bellevue's Affordable Housing Strategy established an "ambitious goal" of adding up to 2,500 affordable homes in Bellevue within 10 years of implementation.
-Action C-1: Increase development potential on suitable land owned by public, non-profit housing, and faith-based entities for affordable housing, can make a significant contribution to achieving this goal.
-It was estimated that between 200 and 1,000 affordable homes could be added to the City's housing stock by implementing Action C-1, with specific focus on households earning less than 50 percent of the area median income (\$59,700 annually for a family of four).
+The City Council's June 5, 2017 approval of Bellevue's Affordable Housing Strategy (AHS) established an "ambitious goal" of adding up to 2,500 affordable homes in Bellevue within 10 years of implementation.
+Action C-1 is one of 21 actions identified under the five AHS strategy areas.
+Action C-1 calls for "Increasing development potential on suitable land owned by public, non-profit housing, and faith-based entities for affordable housing" and, can make a significant contribution to achieving this goal.
+It was estimated that up to 1,000 affordable homes could be added to the City's housing stock by implementing Action C-1, with specific focus on households earning less than 50 percent of the area median income (\$59,700 annually for a family of four).
 Census data shows a need in Bellevue for 5,500 homes affordable at 50 percent of area median income.1